 The biggest change?
 All practising and provisional LPN registrants will complete a self-assessment during registration renewal using the BCCNP Professional Standards for LPNs.

 Once they have renewed their registration, LPNs will be required to seek peer feedback on their nursing practice, and create a professional development plan, that includes at least two learning goals, and activities to achieve those goals.
 Finally, LPNs will then evaluate the impact of their learning on their practice.
 This is the annual QA cycle for all nurses in B.C.

 BCCNP will provide additional information and resources for LPNs in the coming months, to support them as they transition to this QA cycle.

 Once they have renewed their registration, LPNs who hold non-practising status will be expected to:

-returning to practising registration must also meet the quality assurance activities, as per BCCNP Bylaw 306(1).
+LPNs reinstating to practising registration must also meet the quality assurance activities, as per BCCNP Bylaws.

-Registrants are expected to keep supporting records to document their compliance with the annual personal practice review requirement (and other requirements of BCCNP's quality assurance program) for
+Nurses are expected to keep supporting records to document their compliance with BCCNP's annual quality assurance program requirements for

 at least five years after the end of each calendar year, in accordance with section 302 of BCCNP's bylaws.

-These records may be subject to audit by BCCNP under section 303 of the bylaws, and the Quality Assurance Committee may require a registrant to submit information under section 304 of the bylaws to verify their compliance with the personal practice review requirement (and/or other requirements of BCCNP's quality assurance program).
+These records may be subject to audit by BCCNP under section 303 of the bylaws, and the Quality Assurance Committee may require a registrant to submit information under section 304 of the bylaws to verify their compliance with requirements of BCCNP's quality assurance program.